digitalinnovationone/dio-lab-open-source/README_en.md

 [!
 [Forks] (https://img.shields.io/github/forks/digitalinNonone/dio-open-source?style=social)]]Open-Source/Forks)
 [!
 [Github Issues] (https://img.shields.io/github/issues/digitalinnonone/dio-ope-source?style=social)] (https://github.com/digitalinnovhenione/dio-lab-Oopen-source/issues/)

-This is a project made for the community, so feel free to contribute.Some forms of contribution beyond your profile readme example is to insert other utilities into the [`utils`] folder (https://github.com/digitalinnovhenone/dio-ope-pe-source/tree/main/utils), orImprove the search page of readmes making modifications to the files of the [`docs`] folder (https://github.com/digitalinNovhenione/dio-ope-ope-source/tee/main/docs).<br>
+This is a project made for the community, so feel free to contribute.Some forms of contribution beyond your profile readme example is to insert other utilities into the [`utils`] folder (https://github.com/digitalinnovhenone/dio-ope-pe-source/tree/main/utils), orImprove the Research page of the readmes making modifications to the files of the [`docs`] folder (https://github.com/digitalinnovhenion/dio-ope-ope-source/tree/main/docs).<br>
 In addition, you can also contribute:

 ⚠️ Solving, responding or indicating ** ISSUES **